Das-Kollektiv/tdme2/README-MiniScript.md

 ## 4.4.
 Maps

 A map is key, value pair storage using a underlying hash map.
+Keys can only exist once in a map.

 Initializing maps using map() method:
 ```